 If you are serving immediately, sprinkle each portion with some crushed Ritz Crackers and fresh parsley for garnish and eat while hot.
 This is the easy stovetop version.

-If you want a baked brie mac and cheese, simply grease a baking dish and pour in your pasta.
+For this macaroni and cheese with brie recipe, simply grease a baking dish and pour in your pasta.
 Top with breadcrumbs or crushed Ritz Crackers and broil for 5 minutes (or longer if you want even crispier pasta noodles) and you are done!

 I love serving this pasta with a side of Homemade Garlic Breadsticks if you are looking for double carbs!